Live Audio Wrestling

-A new video podcast series, also called Live Audio Wrestling, is set to air as part of Impact Wrestling's Twitch platform.
-Most of the shows making up the original Live Audio Wrestling have since migrated to a new website, known as "Post Wrestling".
+Live Audio Wrestling announced its cancellation on October 30, 2017, due to cutbacks following Anthem Sports & Entertainment's acquisition of TNA Wrestling, which impacted The LAWs syndicator, Fight Network Radio.
+Most of its segments and spin-off shows have since migrated to a new website, known as "Post Wrestling".

 History

-Live Audio Wrestling started on May 23, 1997, as an internet radio show through Virtually Canadian.
-The first guest of The LAW was Faarooq.
+Live Audio Wrestling premiered on May 23, 1997 as an internet radio show through Virtually Canadian, with Faarooq as its first guest.
 The show aired online for a year and a half before moving to CJCL, The Fan 590—however, it was still only broadcast online, since the show was broadcast as replacement programming due to NBA policies prohibiting the station's online feed from airing Toronto Raptors games.
-In an effort to obtain studio time, the show would be taped early in the morning.
-Due to popular demand and viewer support, The LAW soon became part of The Fans normal lineup, airing in the early afternoon on Saturdays.
+In an effort to secure studio time, the show was taped early in the morning.
+Due to popular demand and listener support, The LAW soon became part of The Fans normal lineup, airing in the early afternoon on Saturdays.

 The show later expanded to include a two-hour late-night program on Sunday nights from 1:00 to 3:00 a.m., later moved to Saturdays at 11:00 p.m. in late 1999, while the afternoon edition moved to 5:00 p.m.
 In February 1999, Dave Meltzer of the Wrestling Observer Newsletter began a weekly segment during the program.